Jabesh in the Bible

 But certain worthless fellows said, "How shall this man save us?"
 They despised him, and brought him no present.
 But he held his peace.
 Now Nahash, king of the Ammonites, was severely oppressing the Gadites and the Reubenites.
 He put out the right eye of all of them, and he would not allow anyone to rescue Israel.
 Not one was left of the children of Israel beyond the Jordan whose right eye Nahash, king of the Ammonites, did not put out, except for seven thousand men who had escaped from the Ammonites and went to Jabesh Gilead.

-Then Nahash the Ammonite came up, and encamped against Jabesh-gilead: and all the men of Jabesh said to Nahash, Make a covenant with us, and we will serve thee.
+Nahash the Ammonite marched against Jabesh Gilead.
+All the men of Jabesh Gilead said to Nahash, "Make a treaty with us and we will serve you."

-All the valiant men arose, and went all night, and took the body of Saul, and the bodies of his sons from the wall of Beth-shan, and came to Jabesh, and burnt them there.
+All the valiant men arose, and went all night, and took the body of Saul and the bodies of his sons from the wall of Bethshan, and came to Jabesh, and burnt them there.

 And they took their bones, and buried them under a tree at Jabesh, and fasted seven days.

-Shallum the son of Jabesh began to reign in the thirty-ninth year of Uzziah king of Judah, and he reigned {a full month} in Samaria.
+Shallum the son of Jabesh, began to reign, in the thirty-ninth year of Uzziah, king of Judah, - for the space of a month in Samaria.

-When all Jabesh-Gilead heard all that the Philistines had done to Saul,
+And, when all Jabesh-Gilead heard all that the Philistines had done to Saul,